Bruce Lee: 1966–1970: American roles and creating Jeet Kune Do

-Lee emphasised what he called "the style of no style".
-This consisted of getting rid of the formalised approach which Lee claimed was indicative of traditional styles.
+Jeet Kune Do originated in 1967.
+The name means "way of the intercepting fist" in Cantonese.
+This was a new hybrid system that took footwork from boxing, kicks from kung fu, and technique from fencing.
+Lee emphasized what he called "the style of no style".
+This consisted of getting rid of the formalized approach which Lee claimed was indicative of traditional styles.
 Lee felt that even the system he now called Jun Fan Gung Fu was too restrictive, and it eventually evolved into a philosophy and martial art he would come to call Jeet Kune Do or the Way of the Intercepting Fist.
 It is a term he would later regret, because Jeet Kune Do implied specific parameters that styles connote, whereas the idea of his martial art was to exist outside of parameters and limitations.

 At the time, two of Lee's martial arts students were Hollywood script writer Stirling Silliphant and actor James Coburn.
-In 1969, the three worked on a script for a film called The Silent Flute, and went together on a location hunt to India.
-The project was not realised at the time, but the 1978 film Circle of Iron, starring David Carradine, was based on the same plot.
+In 1969, the three worked on a script for a film titled The Silent Flute, and they went together on a location hunt to India.
+The project was not realized at the time, but the 1978 film Circle of Iron, starring David Carradine, was based on the same plot.
 In 2010, producer Paul Maslansky was reported to have planned and received funding for a film based on the original script for The Silent Flute.

-In 1969, Lee made a brief appearance in the Silliphant-penned film Marlowe, where he played a hoodlum hired to intimidate private detective Philip Marlowe, played by James Garner, who uses his martial arts abilities to commit acts of vandalisation to intimidate Marlowe.
-The same year, he was credited as the karate advisor in The Wrecking Crew, the fourth instalment of the Matt Helm comedy spy-fi film starring Dean Martin.
+In 1969, Lee made a brief appearance in the Silliphant-penned film Marlowe, where he played a hoodlum hired to intimidate private detective Philip Marlowe, played by James Garner, who uses his martial arts abilities to commit acts of vandalization to intimidate Marlowe.
+The same year, he was credited as the karate advisor in The Wrecking Crew, the fourth installment of the Matt Helm comedy spy-fi film starring Dean Martin.
 Also that year, Lee acted in one episode of Here Come the Brides and Blondie.

-In 1970, he was responsible for fight choreography for A Walk in the Spring Rain starring Ingrid Bergman and Anthony Quinn, again written by Silliphant.
+In 1970, Lee was responsible for producing the fight choreography of A Walk in the Spring Rain, starring Ingrid Bergman and Anthony Quinn, again written by Silliphant.